oracle/node-oracledb/doc/src/api_manual/oracledb.rst

           - Thick
           - .. _getconnectiondbattrsshardingkey:

             Allows a connection to be established directly to a database shard.
-See :ref:`Connecting to Sharded Databases <sharding>`.
+See :ref:`Connecting to Oracle Globally Distributed Database <sharding>`.

             Array values may be of String type (mapping to VARCHAR2 sharding keys), Number (NUMBER), Date (DATE), or Buffer (RAW).
 Multiple types may be used in the array.
 Sharding keys TIMESTAMP type are not supported.